Assured Pathway entry to Medicine and Dentistry for domestic applicants

 Admission and selection processes may be amended should changes become necessary due to COVID19 restrictions.

-Eligible applicants who are based outside Western Australia are interviewed during January and are therefore not required to submit a predicted result.
+Eligible applicants who are based outside Western Australia are interviewed during January after actual results have been released, and are therefore not required to submit a predicted result.

 Applicants will be contacted after the WACE exams are complete regarding eligibility for interview.
 Applicants who are based outside Western Australia will be contacted after final ATAR results have been released.